-Every Medigap plan will pay for Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are exhausted.
+Every Medigap plan will pay for Medicare Part A coinsurance and hospital costs up to 365 days after Medicare benefits are exhausted.
 But only plans B through N will help you take care of your Part A deductible.
 Furthermore, Plan L will only pay for 75% of those out-of-pocket costs.
-Plans K and M will only pay for 50% of your out-of-pocket costs.
+Plans K and M will only pay 50% of your out-of-pocket costs.

 - That you or your loved one has a very low income

 - That you or your loved one doesn’t possess any assets that you could liquidate to pay for the cost of care